abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 ### Summary generation

 Generation of summaries from CSV files can also be done via the `run_workflow.py` file.
 The input must be in the CSV format as in `copycat/amazon/data/infer_input.csv`.
 Each review column must be in the format 'rev1', ..., 'revN'.
+Tab should be used as a separator.

 ```
 python copycat/scripts/run_workflow.py --infer-input-file-path=your_csv_input_file_path --infer-batch-size=20